nsottek/kotlin-collections/creation.md

 ```kotlin
 val list = listOf(1, "Two")
 ```
 Obviously this can't be inferred as having an element type of `String` or `Int`.
-In you're familiar with Java, you might be tempted to say `Object` since this is the superclass of everything, and you'd basically be right.
+If you're familiar with Java, you might be tempted to say `Object` since this is the superclass of everything, and you'd basically be right.
 In Kotlin there is a class called `Any`, and it is extended by all the things.
 So in that last example, this would be inferred as a `List<Any>`.

 There are still cases where you might need to define the type that the collection will be instantiated with, such as when there are no initial values from which a type can be inferred:
 ```kotlin